Increase 3 times your chances of landing an offer Register ×

 These revenues can be segmented as the number of customers multiplied by the average ticket price.
 The number of customers can be further broken down into a number of flights multiplied by the number of seats, times average occupancy rate.
 The node corresponding to the average ticket price can then be segmented further.

 It is worth noting that the same problem can be structured in multiple valid ways by choosing different means to segment the key issues.
+Ultimately all these lists are methods to set out a logical hierachy among elements.

 That said, not all valid structures are equally useful in solving the underlying problem.
 A good structure fulfils several requirements - including MECE-ness, level consistency, materiality, simplicity, and actionability.
 It’s important to put in the time to master segmentation, so you can choose a scheme isn’t only valid, but actually useful in addressing the problem.